-The volunteer manager of your team will be there in person and online to answer all your questions.
+The volunteer manager of your team can meet you in person and online to answer all your questions.
 Female players can be assisted in the dressing room until Peewee age.
 All coaches, managers and team safety personnel are trained by Hockey Canada and Respect In Sport and require Background Checks.

 As a new player, what can I expect?

 You will receive skill instruction during pre-season dates to assist with the integration to your team.
-A highly recommended pre-requisite to new hockey players is power skating.
+A highly recommended prerequisite to new hockey players is power skating.
 Ideally, the power skating would be taken in July/August prior to the start of the season.

 The coach, manager, and your parents can assist with tying skates and equipment issues as they arise.
-Once you reach the Peewee age, male coaches and managers only enter the female dressing rooms once a female team volunteer has cleared the way and is able to accompany males during pre- and post-game talks.
+Once you reach Peewee age, male coaches and managers can only enter the female dressing rooms once a female team volunteer has cleared the way and is able to accompany them during pre- and post-game talks.

 What about volunteer support?

-Vancouver Female is growing the minor program significantly and requires more volunteers to ensure the continuation of the development of female ice hockey in Vancouver.
+Vancouver Female is growing significantly and requires more volunteers to ensure the continuation of the development of female ice hockey in Vancouver.
 Parents are expected to contribute time in support of the association by taking on volunteer roles at the team and association levels.
 All registered families are required to help out with at least one association-level event during the year.
 More information can be found in our Volunteer Policy.